18 Things Teachers Should Know About Autistic Students in the Classroom

 6. They need more time to understand easy things:

-As you know, students with autism have communication issues so it may be difficult for them to understand what it seems simple for us.
+As you know, autistic students have (sometimes) communication issues, so it may be difficult for them to understand what seems simple to us.

 7. Every autistic student is unique: